arialdomartini/grasp-it/src/AssertiveProgramming/README.md

 ```

 Of course, the condition passed to an assertion should not have a side effect (see the box on page 124).
-Also remember that assertions may be turned off at compile time—never put code that must be executed into an assert.
+Also remember that assertions may be turned off at compile time —- never put code that must be executed into an assert.

 Don't use assertions in place of real error handling.
 Assertions check for things that should never happen: you don't want to be writing code such as